Master Local SEO Ranking Factors for Top Search Results

 Creating Locally-Relevant Content to Improve Rankings

 Content is king in SEO, and local SEO is no exception.
-Creating locally-relevant content can significantly boost your local search rankings.
+Creating locally-relevant content can significantly boost your Google local ranking factors.
 Here’s how:

 Some ideas for locally-relevant content: